Jan M. Hoem Award for Social Policy and Family Demography

 Nominations for the Jan M. Hoem Award can be made at any time during the year.
 The only restriction is that nominations should be made no later than two months before a European Population Conference.
-The next European Population Conference is EPC 2020 which will convene in Padova, Italy, 24-27 June 2020.
-This means that the current deadline is April 1, 2020!
+Because the European Population Conference 2020 had to be cancelled due to the corona pandemic, the deadline for this Award has been extended to 1 July 2020!

 The Award is dedicated to Jan M. Hoem’s groundbreaking contributions to research on social policy in relation to family-demography events and life-course outcomes, as well as his support to the advancement of family demography research at the Nordic and European levels.
 It also celebrates his role as educator and mentor of new generations of European family demographers.

 The Award is sponsored by the Nordic Demographic Society, of which Jan M. Hoem was a co-founder in 1968.